nb-programmer/basic-io/README.md

 - `IF` – a condition to check, and execute part of a program if the condition is true
 - `THEN` – must be used after specifying condition
 - `ELSE` – program to execute if the condition in the IF statement is false.
-Optional.
+Optional
 - `END` – must be used to indicate the ending of IF program or ELSE program block
 - `WHILE` – similar to IF, but jumps back to condition after the program block is finished, till condition becomes FALSE

 ### Built-in constants